List of Little Miss characters: Little Miss Explorer

 Little Miss Explorer is part of the books.

 Little Miss Explorer was made for London Heathrow Airport (LHR).

 F

 Little Miss Fabulous

 Little Miss Fabulous is the 36th book in the Little Miss series.
 Little Miss Fabulous has the most fabulous hair, which Miss Fabulous wears in the most fabulous styles.
 Everywhere Miss Fabulous goes, Miss Fabulous sets new fashion trends!
 Not even the envious Little Miss Splendid can rain on her parade.
 Little Miss Fabulous proves that having good style is all about confidence—and just a bit of creativity!

 Little Miss Fabulous has an orange round-shaped body, and orange nose, and yellow hair that Miss Fabulous wears in a different style every day.
 Miss Fabulous wears turquoise platform high heels and carries a red handbag with a blue handle and a yellow star.

+Little Miss Fabulous was originally planned to appear in The Mr. Men Show but was ultimately cut.

 Little Miss Fabulous was published as Madame Fabuleuse in French and Doña Fabulosa in Spanish.